-- 2. Examples of significant judgements that may require disclosures are judgements made in determining: - (a) when substantially all the significant risks and rewards of ownership of financial assets and lease assets are transferred to other entities - (b) whether, in substance, particular sales of goods are financing arrangements and therefore do not give rise to revenue - (c) whether the contractual terms of financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding - (d) whether an asset should be classified as held-for-sale or an operation meets the definition of a discontinued operation - (e) whether multiple assets should be grouped to form a single cash-generating unit (where this would affect whether an impairment is recognised) - (f) whether there are material uncertainties about the entity's ability to continue as a going concern. - 3.
-The accounting for leases under HKFRS 16 involves making various judgements and estimates which may need to be disclosed.
-While we have illustrated some of these in note 15(b), the level of detail provided will depend on the individual circumstances of the entity and the materiality of the amounts involved.
-For example, the following judgements and estimates may also require explanations: - (a) how the entity has determined whether a contract is, or contains, a lease - (b) how the entity has determined the incremental borrowing rate, for example where third-party financing cannot be obtained (or can only be obtained at a significant premium), or by adjusting rates to reflect the term, security, value or economic environment - (c) what the entity considers to be an index or rate in determining lease payments - (d) how the entity accounts for costs incurred in connection with a lease that are not part of the cost of the right-of-use asset, and - (e) the interpretation of what constitutes a penalty in determining the lease term (but see paragraph below).
+- 4. Examples of significant judgements that might require disclosures are judgements made in determining: - (a) when substantially all of the significant risks and rewards of ownership of financial assets and lease assets are transferred to other entities - (b) whether, in substance, particular sales of goods are financing arrangements and therefore do not give rise to revenue - (c) whether the contractual terms of financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding - (d) whether an asset should be classified as held-for-sale or an operation meets the definition of a discontinued operation - (e) whether multiple assets should be grouped to form a single cash-generating unit (where this would affect whether an impairment is recognised) - whether there are material uncertainties about the entity's ability to continue as a going concern.

+HK(IFRIC)14(10)